LeoBlanchette/torah_food_symbolism_analysis/README.md

 For those who insist on literal meanings and food laws, I emphasize context: On one hand, the story speaks of food, but ends with knowledge (the same pattern as the account in Proverbs), emphasizing the whole parable.

-This is of huge importance in the context of Babylon because, as the book of Enoch and Jubilees teaches us, Babylon inherited all of the teachings of the Watchers and were
+This is of huge importance in the context of Babylon because, as the book of Enoch and Jubilees teaches us, Babylon inherited all of the teachings of the Watchers, the first of the major profane and unclean doctrines that corrupted people who learned them.

+> Enoch 69:11 For men were created exactly like the angels, to the intent that they should continue pure and righteous, and death, which destroys everything, could not have taken hold of them, **but through this their knowledge they are perishing**, and through this power it is consuming me.

 ## A Summary of Main Parts